bbauska/UofM-Inter-with-JavaScript/readme.md

 In an earlier assignment, you added the ability to hover over images and display their source and alt texts in a different div.
-In this assignment, you\'re going to expand upon that same project.
-But now you are going to use at least six of your own images, and we\'re going to make it an accessible site by incorporating tabindex as well.
-I\'m going to add some additional requirements that you cannot change the HTML to add tabindex, you must use JavaScript looping to add the attribute, and just as we wrote a 'Undo' for when we were on **mouseout** and we did
+In this assignment, you&apos;re going to expand upon that same project.
+But now you are going to use at least six of your own images, and we&apos;re going to make it an accessible site by incorporating tabindex as well.
+I&apos;m going to add some additional requirements that you cannot change the HTML to add tabindex, you must use JavaScript looping to add the attribute, and just as we wrote a 'Undo' for when we were on **mouseout** and we did